subos2008/zabbix-one-uptime-webhook/README.md

+# Zabbit One Uptime Webhook Bridge

 This code bridges from Zabbix triggers to One Uptime.

 Allowing you to define triggers in Zabbix that create Incidents in One Uptime on pre-created monitors.
-You need to create the Monitors in One Uptime first and maintain a map in this code between Zabbix trigger IDs and One Uptime Monitor IDs.
-We use IDs instead of names so that renaming things doesn't break the alerting system.
+You need to create the Monitors in One Uptime first and maintain a map between Zabbix trigger IDs or serverity levels and One Uptime Monitor IDs.

+> ℹ️ We use IDs instead of names so that renaming things doesn't break the production alerting system.

+# Architecture

+There are two parts to the system [./Zabbix%205.0/](./Zabbix%205.0/) and [./server/](./server/).

+The Zabbix code is a plugin for Zabbix called a Media Type that has to be carefully configured in Zabbix

+The `server` is a work in progress that may be depricated eventually.

 # Configuration in Zabbix